 Applications are reviewed by an independent panel of professional jazz musicians; CMA staff and board do not participate in the deliberations.
-Representative list of 2017-2021 CMA panelists.
+(Representative list of CMA panelists.)

-New Jazz Works grant funds are disbursed to the bandleader unless the ensemble has established itself as an IRS business entity, in which case grant payments are made to the organization.
-The leader is responsible for distributing the funds to the other ensemble musicians and organizing necessary receipts, invoices and documentation for all expenses related to the grant.
+New Jazz Works grant funds are disbursed to the primary contact as listed on the application.
+The primary contact is responsible for distributing the funds to the other ensemble musicians and organizing necessary receipts, invoices and documentation for all expenses related to the grant.

 Yes.
-The leader is responsible for filing the appropriate tax forms.
+The primary contact is responsible for filing the appropriate tax forms.

 Grant recipients have three years to complete all grant-related activities.

 For guideline clarifications or general grant questions, please contact José R. Feliciano at email@example.com.

 For technical assistance with the Submittable platform (username, password, etc.), please go directly to Submittable Help.
 (Please note: CMA does not have access to your Submittable account on the backend.)